 Energy supply has always been one of the main uses for wood.
 Policy interest in energy security and renewable sources of energy, combined with relatively high oil and gas prices, has led in recent years to a reassessment of the possible use of wood as a source of energy.
 The use of renewables is enshrined in legally binding targets that have been set for each EU Member State concerning the role to be played by renewable energy sources through to 2020.
 The 2016 edition of the indicator report on the Europe 2020 strategy Smarter, greener, more inclusive? provides information on the progress being made towards the target of achieving a 20 % share of renewable energy in final energy consumption by 2020.
 This goal is designed to help reduce emissions, improve the security of energy supply and reduce dependence on energy imports.

-Between 2005 and 2015, the consumption of renewable energy within the EU-28 increased by 73.2 %.
+Between 2005 and 2016, the consumption of renewable energy within the EU-28 increased by 78.6 %.
 Some renewable energy sources grew exponentially.
-The consumption of solar energy for example, grew by 1 475 % between 2005 and 2015.
-However, the consumption of more established renewable energy sources, such as biomass other than wood (including municipal waste) also increased substantially (+ 184 %) during the same period.
-Among renewable energy sources, total biomass (wood and other biomass including municipal waste) plays an important role, accounting for just over two thirds (65 %) of the gross inland energy consumption of renewables in the EU-28 in 2015.
-As part of this biomass total, wood and agglomerated wood products such as pellets and briquettes provided the highest share of energy from organic, non-fossil materials of biological origin, accounting for almost half (45 %) of the EU-28’s gross inland energy consumption of renewables in 2015 - see Figure 1.
+The consumption of solar energy for example, grew by 1 512 % between 2005 and 2016.
+Among renewable energy sources, total biomass (i.e. wood and charcoal, biogas and biofuels, and municipal waste) plays an important role, accounting for two thirds (65 %) of the gross inland energy consumption of renewables in the EU-28 in 2016.
+As part of this biomass total, wood and agglomerated wood products such as pellets and briquettes provided the highest share of energy of biological origin, accounting for almost half (45 %) of the EU-28’s gross inland energy consumption of renewables in 2016 - see Figure 1.

 In many EU Member States, wood was the most important single source of energy from renewables.
-As shown in Figure 2, wood and wood products accounted for 5.9 % of the total energy consumed within the EU-28 in 2015.
-The share of wood and wood products in gross inland energy consumption ranged from over 20 % in Latvia, Finland and Sweden down to less than 1 % in Cyprus and Malta.
-Wood was the source for more than three quarters of the renewable energy consumed in Estonia, Lithuania, Latvia, Finland, Hungary and Poland.
-By contrast, the share of wood in the mix of renewables was relatively low in Cyprus and Malta (where the lowest share was reported, 5.5 %); this was also the case in oil- and gas-rich Norway (6.9 %).
+As shown in Figure 2, wood and wood products accounted for 6.0 % of the total energy consumed within the EU-28 in 2016.
+The share of wood and wood products in gross inland energy consumption ranged from over 20 % in Latvia and Finland down to less than 1 % in Cyprus and Malta.
+Wood was the source for more than three quarters of the renewable energy consumed in Estonia, Lithuania, Hungary, Latvia, Finland, and Poland.
+By contrast, the share of wood in the mix of renewables was relatively low in Cyprus and Malta (where the lowest share was reported, 4.5 %); this was also the case in Norway (6.4 %).

 While the energy statistics on wood used as a renewable source include estimates for the private consumption in tonnes of oil equivalent (TOE), the physical data on removals of fuel wood from the EU's forests are probably under-reported in the Joint Forest Sector Questionnaire (JFSQ) - (see Wood products - production and trade).
-Denmark, Greece (2014), France, Italy and Cyprus were the only EU Member States where over half of the roundwood produced in 2015 was fuel wood, while Bulgaria, Croatia, Lithuania and Romania reported proportions between 33 % and 45 %.
+In 2016, three EU Member States (Slovakia, Sweden and Portugal) reported that over 90 % of their total roundwood production was industrial roundwood.
+In Cyprus, Greece (2014), the Netherlands, Italy (2015), Denmark and France over half of the roundwood produced in 2016 was fuel wood.
+For Hungary, Bulgaria, Croatia, Romania and Estonia the share of fuelwood varied between 32 % and 47 % of the roundwood production.
 In many EU Member States, however, no estimates of fuel wood consumption by households are included in the numbers reported in the JFSQ.
 Separate studies would be needed to produce them, because this wood may be acquired informally, including from forests owned by households.
 The JFSQ data show strong growth in the production and trade in wood pellets and other agglomerates in recent years (see Table 1 and Figure 3), but no corresponding increase in upstream fuel wood production.

 Wood pellets and other agglomerated energy products are made from dried sawdust, shavings or wood powder, with the raw material being compressed under high pressure.
 Pellets and agglomerates are currently the most economical way of converting biomass into fuel and are a fast-growing source of energy in Europe.
 They can be used for electricity production or directly for combustion in residential and commercial heating.
-The EU-28 was the largest global producer of wood pellets, its output reaching an estimated 16.0 million tonnes in 2015; production in the EU-28 rose by 103.2 % overall between 2010 and 2015.
-Germany produced an estimated 2.0 million tonnes of wood pellets in 2015, or 12.5 %, of the EU-28’s output.
-Sweden was the second largest producer with 1.66 million tonnes, followed by Latvia (1.64 million tonnes), the Czech Republic (1.5 million tonnes), Poland and Estonia (1.46 and 1.12 million tonnes) (see Table 1).
+The EU-28 was the largest global producer of wood pellets and other agglomerates, its output exceeding an estimated 16.0 million tonnes in 2016; production in the EU-28 rose by 106.3 % overall between 2010 and 2016.
+Germany produced an estimated 2.2 million tonnes of wood pellets and other agglomerates in 2016, or 13.8 %, of the EU-28’s output.
+Sweden was the second largest producer with 1.66 million tonnes (2015), followed by Latvia (1.55 million tonnes), the Czech Republic (1.5 million tonnes, 2015), Poland and Estonia (1.43 and 1.23 million tonnes) (see Table 1).

-The EU-28 is also a net importer of wood pellets: the level of imports from non-EU countries rose to 6.5 million tonnes in 2015, an overall increase of 151.4 % compared with 2010.
+The EU-28 is also a net importer of wood pellets and other agglomerates: the level of imports from non-EU countries rose to 8.5 million tonnes in 2016, an overall increase of 231.3 % compared with 2010.
 The main suppliers of EU imports were the United States and Canada; much less is supplied by Russia and other countries (i.a.
 Belarus and Ukraine).
-The United Kingdom was the biggest importer of wood pellets in 2015 among the EU-28 Member States, with some 6.5 million tonnes (note that this figure relates to total imports, from non-EU countries as well as from Member States).
-Denmark and Italy imported respectively around 2.2 million tonnes and 1.7 million tonnes of wood pellets in 2015.
-By contrast, Latvia was the only EU Member State to export more than 1.6 million tonnes of wood pellets in 2015, followed by the Czech Republic with 1.2 million tonnes and Estonia with 885 thousand tonnes.
-The Czech Republic also exported 490 thousand tonnes of other agglomerates, such as wood briquettes .
+The United Kingdom was the biggest importer of wood pellets and other agglomerates in 2016 among the EU-28 Member States, with some 6.8 million tonnes (note that this figure relates to total imports, from non-EU countries as well as from Member States).
+Denmark and Italy (2015) imported respectively around 2.3 million tonnes and 1.7 million tonnes of wood pellets and other agglomerates in 2016.
+By contrast, Latvia was the only EU Member State to export more than 1.6 million tonnes of wood pellets and other agglomerates in 2016, followed by the Czech Republic with 1.2 million tonnes (2015) and Estonia with 946 thousand tonnes.

 Table 2 and Figure 4 show the real price increases of wood chips and particles over 10 years.
 Two products are available, coniferous and non-coniferous wood chips and particles.
 Both can be used for the production of wood panels such as particle board and as energy products.
 While the price index used in national accounts increased by 15.3 % and the harmonised index of consumer prices increased by 19.2 % over the same period, real prices for the coniferous product increased 10.7 % and real prices for the non-coniferous product increased 74.9 %.
 This shows that there is strong competition particularly for non-coniferous chips and particles, which may have been exacerbated by subsidies for the use of such wood for energy production.
 In 2015, the average EU-28 import price from third countries was comparable to the price for production sold for the coniferous product (41 EUR/t), while the average import price for the non-coniferous product was much higher at 78 EUR/t, according to Eurostat's external trade database COMEXT.
 Per cubic metre of bulk volume, non-coniferous wood has a higher calorific value than coniferous wood because it is denser and hence will burn longer, see the CA-RES Quality standard for statistics on wood fuel consumption of households (2012), p.
 22.